Palestinians in Gaza crowd in shrinking areas as Israel's war against Hamas enters 3rd month

 "Airstrikes and random artillery shelling have continued intensely since last night until this morning," said Hassan Al Najjar, a journalist speaking by phone from northern Gaza.

+The UAE-drafted resolution, co-sponsored by 97 nations, was vetoed by the United States Friday afternoon.
+Before the vote, U.S. Ambassador Robert Wood told diplomats that the U.S. would support a return to humanitarian pauses that allow for the return of hostages and more aid into Gaza, but not an immediate cease-fire, saying, "This would only plant the seeds for the next war – because Hamas has no desire to see a durable peace."

-The United States, Israel's closest ally, appears likely to block any U.N. effort to call for a halt to the fighting, which was triggered by the deadly Oct.
-7 attack by Hamas militants on southern Israel, which killed about 1,200 people.
+The war was triggered by Hamas militants' deadly Oct.
+7 attack on southern Israel, which killed about 1,200 people.

 Still, U.S. concern over the devastation in Gaza is growing.
 U.S. officials told Israel ahead of the expansion of its ground offensive to southern Gaza several days ago that it must limit civilian deaths and displacement, saying too many Palestinians were killed when it obliterated much of Gaza City and surrounding areas in the north.